Ate Too Much Sugar? 9 Tricks to Help Reverse the Binge

-Your brain may still be craving that dopamine rush, so remove any temptation.
-"Get rid of the candy," says Bontempo.
-"Donate it or bring it to work."
+Your brain may still be craving that dopamine rush after eating too much sugar, so remove any temptation.
+“Get rid of the candy,” says Bontempo.
+“Donate it or bring it to work.”
 In an International Journal of Obesity study of 100 participants, researchers found that those who kept food in plain sight were more likely to be obese and ate more sugar and less healthy food than participants with a normal weight.

 Step 9: Forget the guilt trip

 Take a deep breath and go easy on yourself.
-"Conventional research tells us it takes about 3,500 calories to gain a pound of fat," says Bontempo.
-"That's the equivalent of about 44 Fun Size Snickers bars, or nearly 60 Fun Size Skittles bags.
-Even if you ate a lot of candy, it doesn't directly translate into weight gain."
+“Conventional research tells us it takes about 3,500 calories to gain a pound of fat,” says Bontempo.
+“That’s the equivalent of about 44 Fun Size Snickers bars, or nearly 60 Fun Size Skittles bags.
+Even if you ate a lot of candy, it doesn’t directly translate into weight gain.”
 The next time you have a treat, practice savoring and enjoying it.
 A New Zealand study of 300 people found that people who associate eating chocolate cake with guilt were less successful in maintaining their weight compared with those who viewed it as a celebration.
-"A Hershey's kiss takes forever to melt in your mouth, and it’s a lot of chocolate," says Weddig.
-"Being mindful and eating things like that provides a lot more satisfaction than just chewing it once or twice and then swallowing."
-Here's a quick visual guide to what 100 calories of candy looks like.
+“A Hershey’s kiss takes forever to melt in your mouth, and it’s a lot of chocolate,” says Weddig.
+“Being mindful and eating things like that provides a lot more satisfaction than just chewing it once or twice and then swallowing.”
+Next, check out these 18 sneaky sources of added sugar you don’t realize you’re eating.